What is Microsoft 365 Defender?

 Microsoft 365 Defender is a unified pre- and post-breach enterprise defense suite that natively coordinates detection, prevention, investigation, and response across endpoints, identities, email, and applications to provide integrated protection against sophisticated attacks.

-Here's a list of the different Microsoft 365 Defender products and solutions:
+Here's a list of the different Microsoft 365 Defender products and solutions that Microsoft 365 Defender coordinates with:

 - Microsoft Defender for Endpoint